-Headcount - Headcount is reported by semester or annually following the academic year.
+Headcount - Headcount is reported by semester or annually.
 It includes all students who receive a grade in at least one course, including W (withdrawal) grades.
 Students who withdraw before census or do not attend are excluded.

-Hybrid - Courses in which some traditional faceto-face or "seated" classes are replaced by online learning activities.
+Hybrid - Courses in which some traditional face-to-face or "seated" classes are replaced by online learning activities.
 The purpose of a hybrid course is to take advantage of the best features of both face-to-face and online learning.

 Internet - A global computer network providing a variety of information and communication facilities, consisting of interconnected networks using standardized communication protocols.